Fields

 user_id | string | User identifier set by your code |

-device_id | string | Anonymous device identifier (auto-generated by JS SDK) |
+device_id | string | Anonymous device identifier (auto-generated by Script Tag and TypeScript client) |

-session_id | string | Session identifier (auto-generated by JS SDK, 30-min timeout) |
+session_id | string | Session identifier (auto-generated by Script Tag and TypeScript client, 30-min timeout) |

 distinct_id | string | Stitched identity (see Identity below) |